Speech and Language Therapy

 Selective Mutism

 Assessment and therapy for young children with selective mutism.
-Provided in the home and nursery/pre-school/school.

 Services & Fees